Young Driver Insurance

 In fact, the organisation’s research indicates that 23% of drivers aged 17 to 24 will be involved in a car accident within two years of passing their test.

 So even if you happen to be the most safety-conscious, speed-aware driver in your town or city, if you’re a younger driver and you passed your test fairly recently, you are seen as a much higher risk to insurance companies.
 Unsurprisingly, your car insurance quotes will be higher to reflect that perceived risk.

-However, there are a few things you can do to reduce the overall cost of your car insurance.
+However, there are a few things you can do to reduce the overall cost of your young driver insurance.
 For starters, you could: